Ukraine border guards begin checks on Russian aid trucks

 Kiev believes the convoy of some 260 trucks, carrying water, food and medicines, could prove a Trojan horse for Russia to get weapons to pro-Russian separatists battling Ukrainian forces in the region - a notion that Moscow has dismissed as absurd.

-"I can confirm that at 2:15 p.m.
-(1115 GMT/7.15 a.m.
-EDT) the Ukrainian side began border-customs formalities relating to the Russian humanitarian cargo," border guard spokesman Andriy Demchenko told Reuters.
+"I can confirm that at 2:15 p.m. the Ukrainian side began border-customs formalities relating to the Russian humanitarian cargo," border guard spokesman Andriy Demchenko told Reuters.

 Asked on whose territory the cargo was, he replied: "On the territory of the Russian border point."